eschares/unsub_extender/README.md

 * use_oa_percent
 * use_other_delayed_percent

-These should already be the default column names assigned by unsub in the file export.
+These should already be the default column names assigned by Unsub in the file export.

 ### subscribed column
 The **subscribed** column is especially important as it determines the color-coding of data points in several of the graphs.
 The column accepts the following values:

-(TRUE and FALSE are conventions carried over from unsub, MAYBE is supported as a third option for future consideration, and leaving the cell blank will color that journal data point grey):
+(TRUE and FALSE are conventions carried over from Unsub, MAYBE is supported as a third option for future consideration, and leaving the cell blank will color that journal data point grey):
 * TRUE
   * A title to keep, displayed in blue
 * FALSE